DestinyTheGame/anubis/README.md

 ### Documentation

-[See the docs folder](/docs) and if you need help setting up the application or have questions that are not answered by the docs please reacht out on [discord].
+[See the docs folder](/docs) and if you need help setting up the application or have questions that are not answered by the docs please reach out on [discord].

 # Developers

-This repository holds the code for the application it self.
+This repository holds the code for the application.
 We did write some additional projects to make this application tick.
 These projects are also Open Sourced under the `destinythegame` project:

 - [destiny-api][destiny-api] A JavaScript based API client that interacts with Bungie.net's API.
-- [bungie-auth][bungie-auth] A JavaScript based oauth sign-in flow for Bungie's weird Oauth 2 implementation.
+- [bungie-auth][bungie-auth] A JavaScript based OAuth sign-in flow for Bungie's weird OAuth 2 implementation.

 If you are interested in the development of the app, want to receive updates on the progress or just want to chat with the fine folks that make it app, [join our Discord server!][discord]

-The application it self is build upon the [Electron][electron] which allows us to build cross platform applications using JavaScript, HTML and CSS.
+The application is build upon the [Electron][electron] which allows us to build cross platform applications using JavaScript, HTML, and CSS.
 Electron uses Node.js and Chromium to build the application.
 So for development purposes we assume that you have the following development tools installed locally: